 Identifying is the act of helping the abused person put to words what they have experienced.
 This process helps them clearly identify what has previously been so confusing.
 Identifying the abuse supports them in speaking their truth to those who can intervene and help them heal.
 Sometimes, it can also be illuminating for you to share with them your own parallel experiences as examples, remembering the primary focus remains on developing their own narrative and truth.

 Encouraging is you communicating to the victim that you believe in them and will walk beside them.
-It is speaking into them that, with the right support, they will have the courage to work their way through this complicated and confusing situation.
+It is pouring words of affirmation and validation into them.
+It is reminding them that with the right support they will have the courage to work through this complicated and confusing situation.

 Facing is a courageous act of encouragement that involves you and your family member.
 Facing begins as a calm, thoughtful, and even-handed conversation addressing the abusive behaviors the abuser needs to recognize.
 It will likely involve challenging them, but in a strong, steady way.
 This does not involve overt action like an intervention.
 You are simply shining a light on the harm they are doing, helping them to become more aware and to face the reality of it.

 Owning is where the abuser takes responsibility for their harmful actions and identifies the necessary changes they must make within to bring about repair.
 This kind of ownership is not easy; not for the person helping the abuser take responsibility, nor for the abuser admitting their faults.
 Owning, along with the act of repentance, requires the abuser stop their harmful behaviors.
 Otherwise, it is not true ownership and change is unlikely.